Hello, Forex Traders!

 Price action is always our primary focus and we should never forget that!!
 Write it down on a piece of paper, if need be, with a thick yellow mark: price is the number 1 measurement!
 Almost everything is derived from price and calculated based on price, so using price action as the primary source for decisions is only logical.

-Using volume for trading decisions makes sense if it is used as a confirmation.
+Using volume to define trading decisions makes sense if it is used as a confirmation.
 Here are its primary advantages:

 1) CONFIRM TREND STRENGTH: Volume can confirm the trend direction as traders want to see increased volume in the direction of the trend and decreased levels of volume when the currency pair is correcting in the opposite direction of the trend.

-- For an uptrend this means: increased volume when price is moving up and decreased volume when price is moving down.
+- For an uptrend, this means increased volume when the price is moving up and decreased volume when the price is moving down.

-- For a downtrend this means: increased volume when price is moving down and decreased volume when price is moving up.
+- For a downtrend, this means increased volume when the price is moving down and decreased volume when the price is moving up.

 2) IDENTIFY TREND WEAKNESS: If price is reaching new levels of extremes (higher highs or lower lows), but volume is not confirming and supporting those new price levels, then this could provide first warning signals that the trend is weakening (retracement can be expected) or ending (reversal potential, or sideways / range movement).
 Read here more information how to interpret divergence.

 3) BREAKOUT CONFIRMATION: During a consolidation, volume measurements typically are low.
-If volume picks up upon the break of that consolidation pattern (wedge, triangle, flag, etc), then volume is confirming a higher chance of a sustainable break out.
-Read more on trading break outs here.
+If volume picks up upon the break of that consolidation pattern (wedge, triangle, flag, etc), then the volume is confirming a higher chance of a sustainable breakout.
+Read more on trading breakouts here.

 Accumulation is a phase when buyers are controlling the market.
-If the volume is increasing when the market is correcting in a downtrend, then this typically means that more buyers are stepping into the market and a reversal could occur.
-Usually these are confirmed when:
+If the volume is increased when the market is correcting in a downtrend, then this typically means that more buyers are stepping into the market and a reversal could occur.
+Usually, these are confirmed when:

 a) Volume increases compared to the day before but closing prices are higher